ROAP ASIA – 2024 EDITION

 Daniel is an adjunct lecturer at the University of Wellington; a member of the LCIA, the International Bar Association, the International Law Association and the American Society of International Law; and a fellow of the Arbitrators’ and Mediators' Institute of New Zealand.

 Daniel was part of the faculty for the first ROAP Asia edition in 2021.

-Mr. Kim is recognized as a leading practitioner by Chambers and Partners Global and Chambers and Partners Asia-Pacific, which describes him as someone who is a “next-generation leader of the Korean arbitration world.”
-Who’s Who Legal (2020) named Mr. Kim as a Future Leader who is “widely acknowledged as an ‘outstanding advocate’ with a great ‘ability to understand complex issues’.”
-Mr. Kim is also ranked in the Legal 500 as a “Next Generation Partner.”
-Benchmark Litigation Asia-Pacific (2020) also recognized Mr. Kim as an advocate with “excellent communication skills with a strong focus on economic solutions.”
-Mr. Kim was also named “next generation leader in arbitration” by the Korean Commercial Arbitration Board, the first time the Board has awarded such a distinction.
+Mr. Kim has been recognised as a leading practitioner by Chambers and Partners Global and Chambers and Partners Asia-Pacific, which describes him as someone whose "advocacy is logical, persuasive and tempered", who "will go the extra mile to take care of his clients" and who is “the next-generation leader of the Korean arbitration world".
+David is also ranked in The Legal 500 and Benchmark Litigation Asia-Pacific as a "dispute resolution star” and was named as an "outstanding young partner" in Chambers and Partners Asia-Pacific (2016).
+In 2019, Mr. Kim was named a "next-generation leader in arbitration" by the KCAB, the first time the Board has awarded such a distinction.

 David was part of the faculty for the first ROAP Asia edition in 2021.

 Amanda is a partner in the Singapore office of King & Wood Mallesons.
 She has been based in Singapore for 11 years and has more than 22 years’ experience in cross border dispute resolution in the region.